-I’ve seen people trip into their cognitive pitfalls and be stuck in their traps, unable to see anything else but their anxiety and as a result, they find themselves caught in ego-based thinking.
+I’ve seen people trip into their cognitive pitfalls and be stuck in their traps, unable to see anything else but their anxiety.
+As a result, they find themselves caught in ego-based thinking.
 And me, I have been part of this too.
 There were times when I was stuck in my mental traps.
-I’ve been snagged by my thinking errors and, thus, I’ve fed my anticipations and nurtured my anxiety rather than feed my solutions
+I’ve been snagged by my thinking errors and I’ve fed my anticipations and nurtured my anxiety rather than feed my solutions.

 Years ago, I set out to create a path for myself.
 I had to make a decision.
 Either I’d choose to live or, I’d choose to submit to the unthinkable.
 Obviously, the fact that I am still here and the fact that you and I are sharing this moment together means my choice was clear.
 I’m still here.
 I have my scars.
 I have my aches and pains.